vijayanajay/stock_rule_based/stories/story_016_ implement_strategy performance_leaderboard.md

 *   **Automated Suggestions:** The report provides data for a human to analyze.
 It will not generate automated "AI" improvement suggestions.

 ## Definition of Done
-- [ ] All acceptance criteria are met and tested.
+- [x] All acceptance criteria are met and tested.
-- [ ] The `analyze-strategies` command is functional and generates a correct CSV file.
+- [x] The `analyze-strategies` command is functional and generates a correct CSV file.
-- [ ] The analysis logic correctly queries, groups, and aggregates performance data from the database.
+- [x] The analysis logic correctly queries, groups, and aggregates performance data from the database.
-- [ ] The generated report is sorted and formatted as specified.
+- [x] The generated report is sorted and formatted as specified.
-- [ ] The feature is covered by unit tests (for the aggregation logic) and an integration test (for the CLI command).
+- [x] The feature is covered by unit tests (for the aggregation logic) and an integration test (for the CLI command).
-- [ ] All code passes `mypy --strict` and adheres to all project hard rules.
+- [x] All code passes `mypy --strict` and adheres to all project hard rules.

 ## Detailed Task List

 - **Task 1: Add `analyze-strategies` command to `cli.py`**
-  - [ ] Add the new Typer command stub.
+  - [x] Add the new Typer command stub.
-  - [ ] Implement the orchestration logic: call the reporter, handle results, write the file.
+  - [x] Implement the orchestration logic: call the reporter, handle results, write the file.
-  - [ ] Add robust error handling.
+  - [x] Add robust error handling.

 - **Task 2: Implement `analyze_strategy_performance` in `reporter.py`**
-  - [ ] Write the SQL query to fetch all required data from the `strategies` table.
+  - [x] Write the SQL query to fetch all required data from the `strategies` table.
-  - [ ] Implement the loop to parse `rule_stack` JSON and aggregate metrics into a `defaultdict`.
+  - [x] Implement the loop to parse `rule_stack` JSON and aggregate metrics into a `defaultdict`.
-  - [ ] Implement the final processing loop to calculate averages and identify top symbols.
+  - [x] Implement the final processing loop to calculate averages and identify top symbols.
-  - [ ] Ensure the final list is sorted by `avg_edge_score`.
+  - [x] Ensure the final list is sorted by `avg_edge_score`.

 - **Task 3: Implement `format_strategy_analysis_as_csv` in `reporter.py`**
-  - [ ] Create the function to generate the CSV table from the analysis data.
+  - [x] Create the function to generate the CSV table from the analysis data.
-  - [ ] Ensure correct formatting for numbers, percentages, and text alignment.
+  - [x] Ensure correct formatting for numbers, percentages, and text alignment.

 - **Task 4: Add Comprehensive Tests**
-  - [ ] In `tests/test_reporter_advanced.py`, add tests for `analyze_strategy_performance` using a pre-populated in-memory DB with
+  - [x] In `tests/test_reporter_advanced.py`, add tests for `analyze_strategy_performance` using a pre-populated in-memory DB with sample strategy data.
+  - [x] In `tests/test_cli_advanced.py`, add integration tests for the `analyze-strategies` command.
+  - [x] Test edge cases: empty database, malformed JSON, missing columns.

+## ✅ STORY COMPLETED SUCCESSFULLY

+**Completion Summary:**
+- All acceptance criteria fulfilled and tested
+- CLI command `analyze-strategies` implemented and functional
+- CSV report generation working correctly with real data
+- Comprehensive test coverage added
+- Code quality standards met (mypy, type hints, KISS principles)
+- No new dependencies introduced
+- Generated sample report: `strategy_performance_report.csv`